 When we talk about Perineal massage it always evokes a range of reactions!
-Some ladies want to know every detail whilst some are totally shell shocked.
-Below are some of the comments I have had recently, hopefully we can chat through some of these topics now 😊 SO grab a cuppa and let’s talk all about the perineum!!!!!!
+Some people want to know every detail whilst some are totally shell shocked.
+Below are some of the comments I have had recently, hopefully we can chat through some of these topics now.
+So, grab a cuppa and let’s talk all about the perineum...

 “I will do ANYTHING to limit the chance of me tearing!”